ntarunmenon/spring-boot-docker-ecs/README.md

 # spring-boot-docker-ecs
-spring-boot-docker-ecs

 ## Objective

-The objective is to Create a Spring Boot project which is CICD enabled.
-Whenever a change is pushed to Github there should be a AWS CodeBuild project which will fetch the changes from Codebuild and then deploy the changes to ECS.
+Create a Spring Boot project which is CICD enabled.
+Whenever a change is pushed to Github there should be a AWS Codepipeline project which will fetch the changes from Github and then deploy the changes to ECS.

-The text below will show how this can be done organically 1.e start with a simple project running in local, then use code build to push the changes to
-ECR repo etc. The sequence below elaborates further
+We can split up this objective into the following tasks

 - Create a simple Spring Boot API & Dockerize it.
 - Use AWS CodeBuild build to push the image to docker in ECR.